Fudan-iGEM/2025-wiki/pages/education.md

 ### ReDesign and Rebuild——The Synthesis: From Insights to Action

-Our educational framework did not emerge in isolation—it was co-built with the community.
-Insights from peers at Jilin University sharpened our academic grounding, reminding us to balance **breadth of participation with depth of rigor.** Conversations with frontline teachers highlighted the **practical realities of classrooms**, from time limits to student engagement strategies, ensuring our activities remained feasible and impactful.
-Meanwhile, dialogues with non-STEM students revealed that the **true barrier is not interest, but accessibility**—pushing us to use analogies, cultural framing, and modular designs that invite broader audiences.
+Our educational framework was co-created with the community.
+Input from scholars, teachers, and students ensured it was both rigorous and practical.

-Looking ahead, we also plan to translate these insights into new formats of engagement: picture books that invite children into the microbial world, immersive storytelling formats such as “rule-based mysteries” that resonate with young people, and interactive workshops that make learning participatory and fun.
-We will further expand with hands-on experiments that let learners experience science directly, and with training sessions that guide students to independently explore research topics and continuously refine their knowledge systems.
+Building on these insights, we plan to expand into picture books, story-based games, and interactive workshops that make learning participatory and fun.
+Future hands-on experiments and training sessions will further empower students to explore science independently.

-By grounding theory in lived realities, we ensured that our framework is both **academically defensible and socially responsive**.
-The outcome is an educational model that is not static, but adaptive, capable of evolving with new audiences, emerging pedagogical needs, and the broader mission of democratizing synthetic biology.
+By grounding theory in lived experience, our framework remains rigorous, adaptive, and socially responsive, evolving alongside new audiences and the mission of democratizing synthetic biology.

 ## Our Initial Portfolio

 With a solid theoretical foundation and guidance from relevant personnel, our next step was to translate the Triple P framework into tangible activities.
-We asked ourselves: How should we design our activities?
-Would they truly have educational value?
-Could they be implemented effectively according to the 3P theory?

 Our initial tests covered all three dimensions of the 3P theory: